Language Access Fellowship

 - On-site volunteer-run play groups for the children of Language Access Fellows without other childcare options

-- Transportation assistance as needed (All classes take place in the Greater Boston Area)
+- Transportation assistance as needed (All in-person classes take place in the Greater Boston Area)

 - Volunteer Mentors to provide encouragement, guidance, and accountability in meeting career advancement goals and expand Language Access Fellows' professional networks